 Ah, yes.
 The avocado toast.
 If I said that as a Boomer, I'd probably get banned from the blogosphere, I guess, as a Millennial, Bobby can get away with it.
 Good for him.

 Like many Millennials, Bobby graduated from college with a mound of student loan debt – $40,000 worth.
 Unlike many Millennial bloggers, Bobby understands there is more than one path to financial independence.
 He focuses on three main areas – making more money, saving more money, and paying off debt.
-He's been featured on many of the major financial news sites like Forbes, Business Insider, CNBC, and Yahoo finance.
+You can find Bobby on many of the major financial news sites like Forbes, Business Insider, CNBC, and Yahoo finance.

 He reviews and recommends several tools to help you get a handle on your finances.
 You won't be disappointed if you spend some time on Bobby's site.